 Examples of previous research projects include:

-Advanced research topics – Students will focus on developing the research skills to support the laboratory or other research or enquiry-based activities that they will undertake in their extended research project and to prepare them for a career in a research environment.
-The module aims to develop students’ critical analysis of published research.
-It will also expose students to current research trends in the biosciences, and to leading researchers in the field.
+Advanced Research Topics (30 credits) – You’ll develop the research skills to support your laboratory or other research or enquiry-based activities that you will undertake as part of your extended research project and to prepare for a career in a research environment.
+You’ll develop skills to critically analyse published research.
+It will also expose you to current research trends in the biosciences, and to leading researchers in the field.

-Extended research project – Students will choose an independent project of interest.
-Students will be mentored by one of the world leading academics in their field and will conduct an individual extended research or enquiry-based project.
+Extended Research Project (90 credits) – You’ll choose an independent project of interest, which will be mentored by one of the world leading academics in their field, conducting an individual extended research or enquiry-based project.
 This will also incorporate experiences of working as part of a team in a research environment and interacting with research scientists.